dontkme/EANMD/README.md

 If the screen displays help and version information.
 It works.

-**If need Perl Parallel::ForkManager.** You could install it by command:
+**If you need Perl Parallel::ForkManager.** You could install it by command:

 ```bash
 cpan Parallel::ForkManager